By Don Goodman

 Be ready for everything from the expected "What are your strengths?" question to the tougher "How would you handle this situation?" question that is used to determine your experience and how you would approach a problem.

-In general for hands-on technical jobs, employers will want to know about:
+For hands-on technical jobs, employers will typically want to know about:

 For Senior IT positions, you should expect questions exploring: